This Grilled Ribeye Steak is all about bold flavor—grilled to perfection and topped with melty maple butter. You need this in your life.

 Ingredients

-- Smoked salt: you can use regular salt + paprika
+- SMOKED SALT: use store bought smoked salt, or combine regular salt + paprika

-- Butter, softened: salted or unsalted butter works
+- BUTTER: (softened) salted butter or unsalted butter works

-- Small mushrooms: we like Baby Bellas or button mushrooms
+- MUSHROOMS: we like small mushrooms, like baby bellas or button mushrooms

 *See recipe card for quantities.

-- Mix the sugar, seasoned salt, black pepper, 2 teaspoon smoked salt and 1 teaspoon smoked paprika in a small bowl.
+- MAKE RUB: Mix the sugar, seasoned salt, black pepper, smoked salt and smoked paprika in a small bowl.

-- Remove steaks from grill and allow to rest for 5-10 minutes.
+- LET IT REST: Remove steaks from grill and allow to rest for 5-10 minutes.

 What is marbling?